HPV is common.

 Human papillomavirus (HPV) is a common virus spread through skin-to-skin contact.
 Most HPV infections go away on their own, but certain types can cause genital warts or lead to cancer later in life.

-HPV can cause cancer
+HPV can cause certain cancers

 Research shows HPV is responsible for cancers, including: